How to Create a Social Media Content Calendar and Stay Organized

 1. Audit Your Social Media Channels

-Your social media audit should help you establish the following about your channels:
+A social media audit assesses your social media presence, engagement, and accounts.
+It establishes the following about your channels:

-• Your highest and lowest-performing posts, tactics, campaign
+• Highest and lowest-performing posts, tactics, and campaign

-• Your social media goals and KPIs for each platform
+• Social media goals and KPIs for each platform

 • Key metrics for measuring future success on each platform